mckeeh3/wing-plan/README.md

 ### State Management and Event Flow

-TimeSlot entities process these commands, updating their internal state and emitting corresponding events that reflect the availability changes.
+TimeSlot entities process these commands, updating their internal entity state and emitting corresponding events that reflect the availability changes.
 These events serve as the system's official record of state changes.

 ### View Maintenance

 The TimeSlotView component maintains a queryable representation of all time slots and their current states.
 It achieves this by:

 * Consuming events emitted by TimeSlot entity instances
-* Processing these events to update its internal state
+* Processing these events to update its internal view state
 * Maintaining an up-to-date projection of time slot availability

 This event-driven approach ensures that the TimeSlotView always reflects the current availability status of all participants, providing accurate data for the reservation booking process.